byu-oit/frontend-template-nuxt/README.md

 ## Pipeline Setup

-This project includes Terraform files so you can have a CodePipeline triggered by a push to your GitHub repo which will build your projects and deploy it to a public S3 bucket with a URL in the format of `APP-NAME.AWS-ACCOUNT-NAME.amazon.byu.edu` so you can see it deployed right away.
+This project includes Terraform files so you can create a site hosted in S3 and fronted with HTTPS by a CloudFront distribution with a custom URL.

 Run the following steps in the `terraform/dev` or `terraform/prd` folder depending on the environment you want to deploy to.